amazon-archives/service-discovery-ecs-dns/README.md

+# Archived

+This is no longer needed with ECS.

+---

 # Service Discovery for AWS EC2 Container Service
 ## Goals
 This project has been created to facilitate the creation of microservices on top of AWS ECS.